-- J.D., magna cum laude, 1998, Washington and Lee University School of Law
+- J.D., magna cum laude, Order of the Coif, 1998, Washington and Lee University School of Law

 - Member, 1996-1997, and Articles Editor, 1997-1998, Washington and Lee Law Review

 - B.A., summa cum laude, 1995, Washington College